 - (1) Persons wishing to provide written testimony on items listed on the agenda should submit testimony via email to pltworkinggroup@oha.org or via postal mail to Office of Hawaiian Affairs, Attn: PLT Working Group Meeting Testimony, 560 N. Nimitz Hwy., Suite 200, Honolulu, HI 96817.
-Testimony is requested to be received at least twenty-four hours prior to the scheduled meeting to allow board members with sufficient time to review the testimony before the meeting. - (2) Persons wishing to provide oral testimony online during the remote meeting are requested to sign up at: https://us06web.zoom.us/webinar/register/WN 3p8dnplQReGewuVcYsM18A
+Testimony is requested to be received at least twenty-four hours prior to the scheduled meeting to allow board members with sufficient time to review the testimony before the meeting. - (2) Persons wishing to provide oral testimony online during the remote meeting, please click on the link below: https://us06web.zoom.us/j/89685561926